 Dependent variables

-Data for our dependent variables are drawn from the Afrobarometer [7].
-We particularly use data from the latest round of surveys (R7), conducted between 2016 and 2018 —the first time the Afrobarometer included climate change-related questions.
+Data for our dependent variables are drawn from the Afrobarometer, which uses a a clustered, stratified (by administrative units and by urban or rural location), multi-stage and area probability sampling design[7].
+We particularly use data from the seventh round of surveys (R7), conducted between 2016 and 2018 —the first time the Afrobarometer included climate change-related questions.
 The dataset is comprised of more than 45,000 observations from 33 African countries.
 The data is georeferenced at second-level administrative boundaries (see S1 for a detailed variable speciation).
 This allows us to overlay our climate variables to the same areas where the Afrobarometer surveys were conducted.

 We include five different dichotomous specifications for climate change beliefs Our first specification, climate change awareness, measures whether survey respondents have heard about the existence or climate change or not.
 Second, we account for the respondents’ belief that human activity is the main cause behind the current changes befalling the world’s climate.
 Third, we are interested on whether respondents developed a risk perception from a changing climate that is making life worse in their country.
 Our final two specification examine respondent’s beliefs on whether climate change needs to be stopped and whether ordinary citizens can help mitigate against it— a variable known in the literature as self-efficacy.